xmtsui/TsuiDownloadTool/README.md

 TsuiDownloadTool
 ================

-a download tool implemented by java, muiltithreaded
+a download tool implemented by java, multithreaded